09ejacob/Hallway-locations-generator/README.md

 # Hallway-locations-generator
-Hallway locations generator for a typical warehouse
+Hallway locations generator for a warehouse

 ## User guide
 You can configure the settings for the hallway locations generator in the config.json file found in the root of the repository.